 - Shared service centers

 - Quality of IT services

 - Internal control and administration

 - The IT balanced scorecard

 - The management of external IT providers (e.g., outsourcing)

-Special topics vary from year to year, reflecting the latest research areas and ‘hot topics’ that may not have been covered in the more ‘standardised’ IT management course material in earlier modules.
-Your input counts: Executive Master in Information Management participants may suggest topics based on their own interests and/or organisational needs.
+Special topics vary from year to year, reflecting the latest research areas and ‘hot topics’ that may not have been covered in the more ‘standardized’ IT management course material in earlier modules.
+Your input counts: Executive Master in Information Management participants may suggest topics based on their own interests and/or organizational needs.

 Typical topics for the MIM:

 - Societal and Legal aspects of Information Management (e.g., privacy)

 This is your opportunity to integrate and apply the information management concepts, frameworks and skills gained in the preceding modules into a practical assignment.
 Typically this is an internationally-published case study (such as those of Harvard Business School) to which you may apply the new knowledge and skills learned on the Executive Master in Information Management.
 Further, project groups formed early in the MIM program (3 to 4 people per group) will complete a complex assignment (typically a case study) in the area of Information Management and IT governance.